mlabs-haskell/catalyst-funded-projects/Fund7/DAO-Traded-Funds/README.md

 ## Progress Report

+### November 2022

+Over the last month, MLabs completed the work outlined in our DAO Traded Funds proposal.
+We submitted our close-out report including a live testnet demo.
+We will link it below once it has been published throughout IOG channels and the grant is officially closed.

+Finally, we will continue to work alongside the Metera team to bring the ESG index funds project to mainnet.

 ### October 2022

 Our efforts focused on Business Development needs throughout October.
 MLabs and Metera team members met at RareBloom, and both used the opportunity effectively for networking.